FrankReiser/ReiserRT_Core/README.md

 # ReiserRT_Core
-Frank Reiser's C++11 core components for multi-threaded, realtime embedded systems.
+Frank Reiser's C++17 core components for multi-threaded, realtime embedded systems.
+Interface files are usable from C++11 compiles with the possible exception of class `BlockPool<T>`.
+This is dependent on the actual compiler used.
+The test harness for `BlockPool<T>` will not compile with a gcc 4.8.5 using the c++11 standard.
+However, the test harness does compile with gcc 8.5.0 using the c++11 standard.
+Also, the components here have been tested to be interface-able with C++20 compiles.
+Note that the compiled library code is built using the c++17 standard.

+The latest released version from the 2.X branch, which does not include `BlockPool<T>` will be maintained for C++11 interfacing for some period going forward.

 ---
 Contents:\